Reduce your business risk by locally producing spare parts with 3D printing

 What kind of external risks can affect your business?

 1. Economic risk

-If your company doesn’t produce locally and is used to import from foreign countries, the cost of production and materials can easily fluctuate during an economic crisis and this external risk can affect your business.
+If your company doesn’t produce locally and only imports spare parts from foreign countries, the cost of production and materials can easily fluctuate during an economic crisis and this external risk can greatly affect your business.

 2. Environmental risk

-More than natural disasters than can become a huge external risk if the production is based in the country affected, they can also be environmental actions taken by government that might affect your business.
-For example, since 2017 in Sweden there is a tax rebate on repairs pushing population to avoid new goods purchases and become more environment friendly.
+If you mostly source spare parts from countries that are prone to natural disasters, it can pose a threat to your spare parts supply chain.
+In addition, environmental actions taken by the governments can also have an impact on your business.
+For example, the Sweden government imposed a tax break that supports repair, which pushes the population to avoid purchasing new goods and thus become more environmentally friendly.
 It will no longer make sense for people to throw out old or broken items and buy new ones.
-However, a lot of new goods were coming from overseas.
-By introducing this tax breaks, Sweden government pushes people to profit from the local economy.
+Since a lot of new goods were coming from overseas, the Sweden government pushes people to benefit from the local economy by introducing this tax break.